plone/plone.behavior/README.rst

 It is also possible to let the provided interface act as a marker interface that is to be provided directly by the instance.
 To achieve this, omit the ``factory`` argument.
-This is useful if you need to register other adapters (including views and viewlets) for instances providing a particular behavior.
+This is useful if you need to register other adapters for instances providing a particular behavior.

-Like the IBehaviorAssignable plumbing, marker interface support needs to be enabled on a per-application basis.
-It can be done with a custom __providedBy__ decorator or an IObjectCreatedEvent handler for applying the marker.
-A sample event handler is provided with this package, but is not registered by default

 ZCML Reference
 --------------